kyma-incubator/compass/docs/compass/03-01-security.md

 **Connector flow:**

 1. Runtime/Application makes a call to the Connector's internal API.
 1. The OathKeeper uses the Token Resolver as a mutator.
-The Client ID is extracted from the one-time token's `Connector-Token` header or from the `token` query parameter, and is then written to the `Client-Id-From-Token` header.
+The Token Resolver extracts the Client ID from the one-time token's `Connector-Token` header or from the `token` query parameter, and writes it to the `Client-Id-From-Token` header.
 In the case of failure, the header is empty.
 1. The OathKeeper proxies the request further to the Compass Gateway.
 1. The request is forwarded to the Connector.